MOSIX: MOSIX2

 The second version of MOSIX, called MOSIX2, compatible with Linux-2.6 and 3.0 kernels.
 MOSIX2 is implemented as an OS virtualization layer that provides users and applications with a single system image with the Linux run-time environment.
 It allows applications to run in remote nodes as if they run locally.
-Users run their regular (sequential and parallel) applications while MOSIX transparently and automatically seek resources and migrate processes among nodes to improve the overall performance.
+Users run their regular (sequential and parallel) applications while MOSIX transparently and automatically seeks resources and migrates processes among nodes to improve the overall performance.

 MOSIX2 can manage a cluster and a multicluster (grid) as well as workstations and other shared resources.
 Flexible management of a grid allows owners of clusters to share their computational resources, while still preserving their autonomy over their own clusters and their ability to disconnect their nodes from the grid at any time, without disrupting already running programs.

 A MOSIX grid can extend indefinitely as long as there is trust between its cluster owners.
 This must include guarantees that guest applications will not be modified while running in remote clusters and that no hostile computers can be connected to the local network.
 Nowadays these requirements are standard within clusters and organizational grids.

 MOSIX2 can run in native mode or in a virtual machine (VM).
 In native mode, performance is better, but it requires modifications to the base Linux kernel, whereas a VM can run on top of any unmodified operating system that supports virtualization, including Microsoft Windows, Linux and Mac OS X.

 MOSIX2 is most suitable for running compute intensive applications with low to moderate amount of input/output (I/O).
 Tests of MOSIX2 show that the performance of several such applications over a 1 Gbit/s campus grid is nearly identical to that of a single cluster.